 - Protect your feet - They can pick up an array of nasty diseases from communal showers like plantar warts, athlete's foot, and ring worm, and commonly the verruca.
 So, make sure you wear flip-flops in the communal showers, whether you have a foot problem or not!

 - Podiatry can help keep your feet in top condition for wearing flip-flops or sandals in the summer.
 It can also help sort painful foot problems like ingrown toenails, verrucas, flat feet, and athlete's foot

 If you're worried about some symptoms, a diagnostic consultation can provide a deep analysis through a blood test.
 It can help you understand your general health like how well organs are working, and help diagnose infections or diseases and conditions like cancer.
 It can help you discover your risk of heart disease, how well your blood is clotting, and even certain genetic conditions.

-The Simply Cash Plan's diagnostic consultation offers a visual field test, which can help diagnose and monitor glaucoma, by testing central and peripheral vision.
+Our health plan's diagnostic consultation offers a visual field test, which can help diagnose and monitor glaucoma, by testing central and peripheral vision.
 Glaucoma is a disease which can cause damage to the optic nerve and lead to progressive vision loss.
 As with other conditions, it's easier to treat if detected and treated earlier on.